 I suppose, to summon location but, unable to

-conjure or relay required information, suggested
+conjure or relay required information, suggests

 it would be easier to drive me there than explain.

-so the offer caught me by surprise, as did the wide streets
+The offer caught me by surprise, as did the wide streets

 of Middlesbrough and shortly, the welcome box of light above